tommagnusson/todo/README.md

 2. Lexical analysis, which translates a stream of Unicode input characters into a stream of tokens.
 3. Syntactic analysis, which translates the stream of tokens into executable code.

-Todo also offer a REPL (read, evaluate, print, loop) that acts like an ML REPL.
-It offers a short circuit version of the steps described above.

 ### 2.2 Grammars

 #### 2.2.1 Lexical grammar in Todo differing from Java and Swift